List of judgments of the Supreme Court of the United Kingdom delivered in 2025

 This is a list of the judgments given by the Supreme Court of the United Kingdom in the year 2025.
+For the list for 2024, see List of judgments of the Supreme Court of the United Kingdom delivered in 2024.

-In 2025, Lord Reed of Allermuir is the President of the Supreme Court; Lord Hodge is the Deputy President.
+In 2025, Lord Reed of Allermuir was the President of the Supreme Court; Lord Hodge was the Deputy President.

 The table lists judgments made by the court and the opinions of the judges in each case.
 Judges are treated as having concurred in another's judgment when they either formally attach themselves to the judgment of another or speak only to acknowledge their concurrence with one or more judges.
 Any judgment which reaches a conclusion which differs from the majority on one or more major points of the appeal has been treated as dissent.

 All dates are for 2025 unless expressly stated otherwise.

 2025 case summaries

 Unless otherwise noted, cases were heard by a panel of 5 judges.

 Cases involving Scots law are highlighted in orange.
 Cases involving Northern Irish law are highlighted in green.